 Lower Oxley Creek South Neighbourhood Plan

-The Lower Oxley Creek South Neighbourhood Plan was adopted by Brisbane City Council on 13 August 2013 and came into effect on 30 August 2013.
-This plan is now a legal document and forms part of Brisbane City Plan 2000.
-The plan regulates how land within the area can be used and developed in the future.
+The Lower Oxley Creek South Neighbourhood Plan regulates how land within this area can be used and developed in the future.
+This neighbourhood plan was adopted by Brisbane City Council on 13 August 2013 and came into effect on 30 August 2013.
+This plan is a legal document and is now part of Brisbane City Plan 2014.
 The plan:

 - provides a balance between protecting and enhancing ecological values and facilitating urban development